A giant donut-shaped machine just proved a near-limitless clean power source is possible - KESQ

 Nuclear power used today is created by a different process, called fission, which relies on splitting, rather than fusing, atoms.
 But that process creates waste that can remain radioactive for tens of thousands of years.
 It’s also potentially hazardous in the event of an accident, such as Japan’s 2011 Fukushima disaster, triggered by an earthquake and tsunami.

-In a giant donut-shaped machine known as a tokamak, scientists near the English city of Oxford were able to generate a record-breaking 59 megajoules of sustained fusion energy over five seconds.
+In a giant donut-shaped machine known as a tokamak, scientists near the English city of Oxford were able to generate a record-breaking 59 megajoules of sustained fusion energy over five seconds on December 21 last year.
+Five seconds is the limit the machine can sustain the power before its magnets overheat.

-To achieve that, scientists had to raise the heat in the machine to a temperature 10 times hotter than the center of the sun, and apply huge amounts of pressure to allow fusion to occur.
+A magnetic field is required to contain the high temperatures needed to carry out the fusion process, which can be as high as 150 million degrees Celsius, 10 times hotter than the center of the sun.

+“Our experiment showed for the first time that it’s possible to have a sustained fusion process using exactly the same fuel mix planned for future fusion power plants,” Tony Donné, CEO of EUROfusion, said at a press conference.

 Experts say the results prove that nuclear fusion is possible, and no longer a pipedream solution for the climate crisis.

-“These landmark results have taken us a huge step closer to conquering one of the biggest scientific and engineering challenges of them all,” said Ian Chapman, CEO of the UK Atomic Energy Authority, which led the research in partnership with EUROfusion, a consortium that includes 4,800 experts, students and staff from across Europe.
-The project is also funded by the European Commission.
+“These landmark results have taken us a huge step closer to conquering one of the biggest scientific and engineering challenges of them all,” said Ian Chapman, CEO of the UK Atomic Energy Authority.

 Mark Wenman, a nuclear materials researcher at Imperial College London, said in a statement that the experiment’s results are “exciting,” and that they show “fusion energy really is no longer just a dream of the far future — the engineering to make it a useful, clean power source is achievable and happening now.”